grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 When the system starts to fail, the above check won't work as expected.

 The issue here is that the check assumes that there's always a body in a response.
 The `r.body` may not exist if server is failing.
-In such case the check itself won't work as expected and error similar to the one below will be returned:
+In such case, the check itself won't work as expected and error similar to the one below will be returned:

 <div class="code-group" data-props='{}'>